What Does Building a House Have to Do with Pet Photography Pricing?

 image of blueprints

-But as we’ve started gathering information, visiting model homes, and talking with builders, something clicked for me.
-The builders we appreciate most are the ones willing to share real numbers early, and ideally right on their website.
+The builders we feel most comfortable with are the ones who share real numbers early — ideally right on their website.

-Not because we’re looking for the cheapest option — But because we want to understand what we’re truly signing up for before investing a lot of time and energy.
-And that realization directly connects to how I approach pet photography pricing.
+Not because we’re looking for the cheapest option.
+But because we want clarity.
+We want to understand what we’re stepping into before investing a lot of time, energy, and emotion.

 The Problem With “Base Price” Conversations